 Popular nearby shops and restaurants include:

 Homes in this neighborhood are generally within the higher price points.
-You will find larger and elegant homes with interesting architectural styles and history.
+You will find larger and elegant homes with interesting architectural styles and historic background.
 But also some charming California cottages, Victorian homes, multi-family buildings, as well as townhouses.

 Named for its close resemblance to the Mediterranean coasts of France and Italy, the Santa Barbara Riviera has a truly European feel to it.